fdmartins/tensorflow-2-rtx4090/README.md

 Linux Ubuntu 22.04 LTS

+# DEPRECATED:
+tensorflow versions after 2.12 is now compatible with cuda 11.8 and RTX4090.
+Just install using PIP. :-)

 # Driver
 1) for RTX4090, minimum driver compatible is 520.56.06.
 This driver comes with Cuda 11.8